-- 2 tablespoon olive oil
+- 4 tablespoons olive oil divided use

-- 1 tablespoon honey
+- 2 teaspoons sugar or 1 tablespoon honey

 - ¼ teaspoon salt

-- 3 to 4 cups all-purpose flour or half all-purpose half whole wheat
+- 3 to 4 cups all-purpose flour or half all-purpose half whole wheat or as needed

-- Mix the oil, honey, salt and yeast mixture in a large mixing bowl.
-Mix in the 3 cups of flour, a cup at a time.
-If the dough seems too wet, start at the fourth cup, ¼ cup at a time.
+- Mix the 2 tablespoons olive oil, salt and yeast mixture in a large mixing bowl.
+Mix in 3 cups of flour, a cup at a time.
+If the dough seems sticky, add more flour, a couple tablespoons at a time.

 - Lightly grease two pizza pans with oil.
 Roll out the dough and stretch to fill the pans.

-- Let the dough rise while you make the sauce.
+- Let the dough rise 10 minutes.